tolenius/J-GAIN/interpolator/README.md

 ### Examples of linear/logarithmic interpolation

 Folders /examples/interp_single/ and /examples/interp_single_log/ give examples of the details in choosing linear/logarithmic interpolation axes applying one table.
 Note that in actual applications, the recommended settings need to be used (see above).

+## Note
+When using the Intel compiler `ifort`, add the flag `-assume byterec` to ensure the code runs as expected.